Puppy Exercise Guidelines: Play Vs. Overexertion

 Nose Work

-Nose work activities tap into a 's natural scenting abilities, providing mental stimulation and challenging their olfactory senses.
+Nose work activities tap into a dog's natural scenting abilities, providing mental stimulation and challenging their olfactory senses.
 Hide treats or toys in different areas and encourage your puppy to use their nose to find them.
 This activity not only provides mental stimulation but also builds confidence and strengthens the bond between you and your puppy.

 Puppy Classes